rjayroach/prepd-gem/README.md

 - .id_rsa.pub: the public key uploaded to AWS as the primary key pair for accessing EC2 instances
 - .id_rsa: the private key

-When cloning this project to a new machine these files will need to be manually copied to the new machine as they are not stored in the repository

-If giving a developer access to the machine (but not terraform or ansible) then add their public key to the instance’s ~/.ssh/authorized_keys
-The developer uses ssh-agent forwarding to access the machine from the VM

-- either prepd creates the creates these files or a human will copy them
 - terraform will use project_root/id_rsa.pub to upload key_material to AWS for the machine key
-- dev.yml will check if the project_root and: 1) if .boto exists link it, 2) if id_rsa and id_rsa.pub exist then link them
+- config-development.yml checks the project_root and: 1) if .boto exists link it, 2) if id_rsa and id_rsa.pub exist then link them
 - the developer can then do ssh-add which will auto load ~/.ssh/id_rsa to login or run ansible

-## EC2 Key Pair
-- Terraform does not create key pairs and can only upload an existing key pair
-- key pairs in AWS are stored by region so it makes sense to generate a key pair on the localhost and upload the key_material to AWS as necessary per region
-- Terraform is the single tool to manage infrastructure so it must upload the key pair
-- Ansible is the single tool to configure instances so it needs the key pair in order to access and configure them
-- only prepd or manual transfer is what creates and/or gives access to credentials
-- credentials are *never* stored in a repo including in an encrypted vault

 ## Transfer Credentials to New Machine